studentyaoshi/IACRC/README.md

 ### Caculate

-There are three parameters you need to change in /your/local/path/original/files before caculate,which are Disease_Type, LD_threshold and MAF_threshold.
+There are three parameters you need to change in /your/local/path/original/files before caculate, which are Disease_Type, LD_threshold and MAF_threshold.
 For example:

 ```
 Disease_Type continuous